Section 2: The Parts of Medicare

 If you’re already receiving Social Security retirement benefits, you’ll be enrolled automatically in Part A at the beginning of the month you turn 65 or, if your birthday is on the first day of a month, during the previous month.
 You can’t delay Part A if you’re already getting Social Security unless you decide to stop your monthly checks and repay what you’ve already received.

-Unless you decline, you’ll also be enrolled automatically in Part B, except in Puerto Rico, where everyone has to take steps to sign up for Part B.
+Unless you decline, you’ll also be enrolled automatically in Part B, except in Puerto Rico, where you're required to take specific steps to sign up for Part B.

-Be aware: If you and your younger spouse both receive Social Security retirement benefits, your spouse cannot enroll in Medicare when you do unless your spouse has received Social Security Disability Insurance payments for 24 months or otherwise qualifies for Medicare early, such as having end-stage kidney disease or amyotrophic lateral sclerosis, better known as Lou Gehrig’s disease.
+Be aware: If you and your spouse both receive Social Security retirement benefits and your spouse is younger than 65, your spouse cannot enroll in Medicare when you do unless he or she has received Social Security Disability Insurance payments for 24 months or qualifies for Medicare early because of end-stage kidney disease or amyotrophic lateral sclerosis, better known as Lou Gehrig’s disease.
 Medicare is not a family plan, so your spouse will have to maintain the coverage you have now or look for an alternative while you explore your Medicare options.